Dorothy Carleton Smyth: Education: The Arts & Crafts Movement

 The Glasgow School of Art, where Smyth studied and later taught.

 Between 1885 and 1893 Smyth attended the Colonel Clark's School in Manchester and the Manchester High School for Girls.
 She studied under Walter Crane at the Manchester School of Art between 1893 and 1897.
 Crane, an advocate of the Arts and Crafts Movement, espoused the practical application of the arts for books, clothing, and the use of artisanal craft in all aspects production.

-Smyth's work for bookbinder Cedric Chivers during this period, a publisher of handcrafted editions of popular works such as The Poems of Alfred, Lord Tennyson and The Jungle Book by Rudyard Kipling, seems a natural extension of her work with Crane, impressively, Smyth was already such an accomplished illustrator that she was trusted not merely with interior design-work (as in her illustrations to Chivers's Jungle Book edition) but also with designs for the elaborately hand-colored covers of these luxorious "vellucent" hand crafted books.
+Smyth's work during this period for bookbinder Cedric Chivers, a publisher of handcrafted editions of popular works such as The Poems of Alfred, Lord Tennyson and The Jungle Book by Rudyard Kipling, was a natural extension of her work with Crane.
+Smyth was already such an accomplished illustrator that she was entrusted with interior design-work (as in her illustrations to Chivers's Jungle Book edition) as well as designs for the elaborately hand-colored covers of these vellucent books.